digimakergo/doc/tutorial/content-model.md

 ### Basic architecture
-It's very similar to typical mvc system.
+It's very similar to a typical mvc system.

 - Model - based on content definition(under configs/contenttype.json), we generate a model layer(under entity)
 - Business logic - we have business logic related to content and provide Go api